jatkin-wasti/what_is_DevOps/README.md

 - Friction can sometimes occur between the two teams due to their different working environments and perspectives.
 - DevOps is all about these teams being able to work together effectively and sharing responsibility.
 As well as automating the deployment pipeline and deploying infrastructure as code.
 - This can be achieved by CI/CD, which stands for Continuous Integration, Continuous Delivery, and Continuous Deployment.
 These terms will be defined later, in the 'Tools of DevOps' section.
+- Using DevOps can have a tremendous impact on efficiency

 ## Tools of DevOps
 ### Source Control Systems